Pyprohly/reddit-api-doc-notes/docs/api-reference/live_thread.rst

 *scope: livemanage*

-Change a contributor or a contributor invitee's permissions.
+Change a contributor or a contributor invite's permissions.

 Requires the `manage` permission.